OCamlPro/techelson/README.md

 # Documentation

 The user documentation is hosted here: [liquidity-lang.org/techelson/doc].
 You can also access the bleeding edge version on [the main repo's git page].
-Finally, there is a blog post by techelson's main developer on how to use techelson with [Liquidity]: [adrienchampion.github.io/blog].
+Finally, there is a blog post by Techelson's main developer on how to use Techelson with [Liquidity]: [adrienchampion.github.io/blog].

 [dune]: https://github.com/ocaml/dune (Dune project manager's Github page)
 [mdbook]: https://github.com/rust-lang-nursery/mdBook (Mdbook's github repository)